jwodder/life/doc/plaintext.md

 - A plaintext document must be encoded in UTF-8 and may not begin with a byte-order marker.

-- Lines in a plaintext document are terminated by LF, CR, and/or CR LF.
+- Each line of a plaintext document is terminated by LF, CR, or CR LF.
+  Different lines in the same document may use different line terminators, but this is discouraged.
 The line terminator may be omitted from the last line of a plaintext document, but this is discouraged.

 - The following "exotic" line endings may not occur anywhere in a plaintext
   document: